What is Mobile Malware and How to Protect Against It?

 With updating, you can ensure your phone’s safety since your apps are running the latest security updates.

 Cryptocurrency – Currency that uses digital files as money.
-All the currency transactions are recorded and verified by a decentralized system instead of a person or government. e.g. Bitcoin
+All the currency transactions are recorded and verified by a decentralised system instead of a person or government. e.g., Bitcoin

 Email Phishing – is a type of online scam where criminals impersonate as a legitimate source and send fraudulent messages via email to steal sensitive data.